jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 1.50 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “PreCICE can be distributed as a native library and a few executable tools”
+- PreCICE can be distributed as a native library and a few executable tools
-- “It currently only supports linux and macos natively.
-Native windows support is unlikely, an msys2 package exists.”
+- It currently only supports linux and macos natively.
+Native windows support is untested by PoC team, an msys2 package exists.

 From a technical perspective, considering preCICE's architecture and features: